Faculty-Led Travel Programs

 Faculty Leader – Misty Gamble, Assistant Professor, Foundation

-This is a 6-week study abroad course held at the SACI school (Studio Art Centers International) in Florence, Italy from May 19-June 25, 2016.
+This is a 6-week study abroad course held at the SACI school (Studio Art Centers International) in Florence, Italy.
 This faculty-led program will consist of a 3-credit interdisciplinary class taught by Misty Gamble, Assistant Professor in Foundation at KCAI with an additional 3-credit course of the students’ choosing from the curriculum of the Studio Arts Centers International, Florence (SACI).
 This will be a rigorous program with total immersion into the City of Florence and the Florentine Renaissance.
 The focus will be on form and content as it relates to the individual student’s research.
 Student cost includes an apartment and separate studio in Florence, use of the SACI campus facilities, tuition for two courses, and weekend excursions.
 Estimated student cost before airfare: $6,090.00

 Paris, France: A Moveable Feast